Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 • arm volume in the biceps area - 56 cm;

-• circumference in the widest part of the thigh - 81 cm;
+• circumference at the widest part of the thigh - 81 cm;

 • waist length - 74 cm;